snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/data-product-templates/index.md

 This Data Product template contains all the tracking of Standard Events.
 It is recommended to be used in conjunction with JavaScript Trackers (Web and Node.js).

 Note: The event volume counts are calculated differently for this Data Product.
-They are counts of any page_ping/page_view events sent for App Id's of this data product.
+They are counts of any page_ping/page_view events sent for the app ID's of this data product.

 Included event specifications: